OfficeDev/office-js-docs-pr.zh-cn/docs/tutorials/word-tutorial.md

    - `insertParagraph` 方法的第一个参数是新段落的文本。

-   - 第二个参数是应在正文中的什么位置插入段落。 如果父对象为正文，其他段落插入选项包括“End”和“Replace”。
+   - The second parameter is the location within the body where the paragraph will be inserted.
+Other options for insert paragraph, when the parent object is the body, are "End" and "Replace".

     ```js
     var docBody = context.document.body;
-    docBody.insertParagraph("Office has several versions, including Office 2016, Office 365 Click-to-Run, and Office on the web.",
+    docBody.insertParagraph("Office has several versions, including Office 2016, Microsoft 365 subscription, and Office on the web.",
                             "Start");
     ```